 Cardiac magnetic resonance (CMR) imaging is the current gold-standard modality for the evaluation of cardiac structure and function.
 Machine learning-based approaches have achieved remarkable performance in previous CMR challenges (e.g., ACDC, M&Ms).
 However, the model performance is challenged by inconsistent imaging environments (e.g., vendors and protocols), population shifts (normal v.s. pathological cases) and unexpected human behaviours (e.g., body movements) in clinical practice.
 It is useful to investigate potential failure modes by exposing a trained machine learning model to extreme cases in a ‘stress test’.

 To date, existing challenges focus on the vendor variability and anatomical structure variations while the implications of human behaviors are less explored.
 For CMR image analysis, respiration motion is one of the major problems.
 Patients may not be able to follow the breath-hold instructions well, which is common in heart failure cases or children.
 The poor breath-hold behaviors result in degraded image quality and inaccurate analysis.
-Therefore, we launch the extreme cardiac MRI analysis challenge under respiratory motion (CMRxMotion Challenge), to establish a public benchmark dataset to assess
+Therefore, we launch the extreme cardiac MRI analysis challenge under respiratory motion (CMRxMotion Challenge), to establish a public benchmark dataset to assess the effects of respiratory motion on CMR imaging quality and examine the robustness of automated segmentation models.

 CMR acquisition design

-We attacked the standard of procedure (SOP) by re-designing the participant’s behaviours during acquisition.
+We attacked the standard operating procedure (SOP) by re-designing the participant’s behaviours during acquisition.
 For 40 healthy volunteers, we perform clinical CMR scans using the same MRI scanner (Siemens 3T MRI scanner MAGNETOM Vida).
 Volunteers are trained to act in 4 manners, respectively: a) adhere to the breath-hold instructions; b) halve the breath-hold period; c) breathe freely; and d) breathe intensively.

 Therefore, for a single volunteer, we obtain a set of paired CMR images under 4 levels of respiratory motion.
 Radiologists first assess the image quality and recognise the images with bad quality.
 For those images with diagnostic quality, radiologists further segment the left ventricle, left ventricle myocardium and right ventricle.